 MUSCLE WEAKNESS RESPONDS BETTER TO Oxford NON-SURGICAL

-root compression may cause pain and/or weakness for some spinal stenosis and disc
+root compression may produce pain and/or weakness for some spinal stenosis and disc

 herniation patients.
 Younger patients are more likely